-13. (1) The Minister may make Regulations Regulations prescribing-

-- (a) measures required to ensure the security of any biological agent or toxin manufactured, stored or used in any building, place, vessel, aircraft, carriage, box, motor vehicle, or any other conveyance; or - (b) any matter that is required or permitted by this Act to be prescribed or is necessary or convenient to be prescribed for carrying out or giving effect to the purposes of this Act.

-(2) Regulations made under this section shall be subject to negative resolution of Parliament.
+- 13. (1) The Minister may make Regulations prescribing- - (a) measures required to ensure the security biological agent or manufactured, stored or used in any building, place, vessel, aircraft, carriage, motor vehicle, orany conveyance; or - (b) any matter that is required or permitted by this Act to be prescribed or is necessary or convenient to be prescribed for carrying out or giving effect to the purposes of this Act. - (2) Regulations made under this section shall be subject to negative resolution of Parliament.

-Amendment of Schedule 14.
-Where an amendment to the Convention, including any Protocol thereto, is accepted by Trinidad and Tobago, the Minister with responsibility for foreign affairs may by Order, amend the Schedule for the purpose of including therein such amendment.
+Amendment of Schedule

+14. Where an amendment to the Convention, including any Protocol thereto, is accepted by Trinidad and Tobago, the Minister with responsibility for foreign affairs may by Order, amend the Schedule for the purpose of including therein such amendment.